 Antibiotics may be considered when:

-- There are signs of a spreading infection, such as facial swelling, difficulty opening the mouth, or elevated temperature
+- There are signs of a spreading infection, such as facial swelling that affects the eye or neck area, difficulty opening the mouth (trismus), or elevated temperature

 - The patient is systemically unwell as a result of the dental infection

-- Definitive dental treatment cannot be carried out immediately
+- Definitive dental treatment (such as extraction or root canal therapy) cannot be carried out immediately, and interim management is needed

 - The patient has specific medical conditions that may affect their ability to fight infection